casantosmu/quick-ts-esm-setup/README.md

 > Quick TypeScript ES Modules setup for projects

 This repository provides a default configuration to quickly start TypeScript projects with ES Modules.
-It comes with minimal Prettier, ESLint and test configurations, along with features like automatic server restart, environment variables support, debug mode, and Git hooks.
+It comes with minimal Prettier, ESLint, and test configurations, along with features like automatic server restart, environment variables support, debug mode, and Git hooks.
 Additionally, it provides VSCode extensions and settings recommendations.

 ## Installation